1. What happens at a Cuppa?

 Our Cuppa Campaign launches in early June and ends on 31st October annually.

 Cuppas can be arranged to coincide with special events or public holidays.

 It is possible of course, to host a Cuppa For CANSA at any time of year, although Cuppa host materials, usually provided during campaign time, may then not be available.

 3. Who can host a Cuppa?

 Anyone can host a cuppa – corporates, organisations, schools or individuals may decide to host their own Cuppa and raise funds online.
 CANSA Care Centres also host their own Cuppa Events – contact CANSA Care Centres for details…

 Traditionally Cuppas do have a theme.
-In 2017 funds raised are being used specifically to enable care & support programmes at our local CANSA Care Centres.
+Funds raised are being used to enable care & support programmes at our local CANSA Care Centres.